-Signia’s Charge & Go X hearing aids run on the Xperience software platform, providing improved understanding of speech in noise and utilizing acoustic motion sensors to guide the directionality of the hearing aids’ microphones.
-Charge & Go hearing aids also come with rechargeable lithium-ion batteries that provide 21 hours total battery life when fully-charged.
+Signia Charge & Go AX hearing aids run on the AX software platform, providing improved understanding of speech in noise and utilizing acoustic motion sensors to guide the directionality of the hearing aids’ microphones.
+Charge & Go hearing aids also come with rechargeable lithium-ion batteries that provide 21 hours total battery life when fully charged.

 2. Phonak Audéo Lumity RT

-Phonak’s Audéo Paradise hearing aids support audio streaming from virtually any Bluetooth-enabled audio device.
+Phonak’s Audéo Lumity hearing aids support audio streaming from virtually any Bluetooth-enabled audio device.
 The RT model is rechargeable and features a telecoil that enables audio streaming from hearing loops in public spaces like churches and theaters.
 However, if you want protection that goes beyond IP68, check out Phonak Lumity Life, which can be submerged in up to half a meter of fresh or salt water, and is sweatproof, according to Phonak.

-Widex MOMENT hearing aids offer automatic sound classification for 11 environments, lithium-ion rechargeability, and machine learning to optimize your listening experience across a variety of listening environments.
+Widex MOMENT SHEER mRIC hearing aids offer automatic sound classification for 11 environments, lithium-ion rechargeability, and machine learning to optimize your listening experience across a variety of listening environments.
 They are also Made-for-iPhone and direct Android streaming is said to be on the way.

 4. Oticon Real miniRITE R

-Oticon More hearing aids feature a sophisticated sound-processing system powered by a chipset that provides 15% better speech understanding when compared to Oticon’s previous Opn S platform.
-The miniRITE R offers rechargeability, but a rechargeable and telecoil-enabled model is not currently available for the More line.
+Oticon Real miniRITE R hearing aids feature a sophisticated sound-processing system powered by a chipset that provides 15% better speech understanding when compared to Oticon’s previous Opn S platform.
+The miniRITE R offers rechargeability, but a rechargeable and telecoil-enabled model is not currently available for the Real line.
 We are expecting to see a telecoil model later this year.

 5. Starkey Genesis AI

-Starkey Livio AI hearing aids integrate biosensors to track activity levels, detect falls, monitor social engagement, and feature other capabilities enabled by artificial intelligence and machine learning.
+Starkey Genesis AI hearing aids integrate biosensors to track activity levels, detect falls, monitor social engagement, and feature other capabilities enabled by artificial intelligence and machine learning.
 All models of Genesis AI are IP68 rated and Starkey says it has gone beyond the standard testing, devising its own "torture chamber" water tests for this family of hearing aids.

 Water resistance ratings for popular hearing aids